 - The day-to-day operation of the CCTV systems within their charge and the security and accountability of all equipment and media used by their system.
 This includes any system owned by the Council but which is in the possession of third parties such as those cameras deployed in leisure and civic centres, schools, recycling centre and remote DVR locations, etc. - Making sure that authorised staff using the CCTV system are properly trained in the use of the equipment and comply with the Code of Practice, Operational Procedural Manual and policies and procedures.
-They are not to permit any other staff to operate the equipment or view images without authorisation - The CCTV Manager will delegate authority to the CCTV supervisor to be the first point of contact for enquiries, complaints and requests for evidence and as the liaison officer for all external and internal contacts
+They are not to permit any other staff to operate the equipment or view images without authorisation. - The CCTV Manager will delegate authority to the CCTV supervisor to be the first point of contact for enquiries, complaints and requests for evidence and as the liaison officer for all external and internal contacts.

-13.0 CCTV Staff Training
+12.2 CCTV Staff Training

-- a) All Operators, including those who may have access to monitoring facilities at any secondary monitoring site, will be fully trained in the use of each item of equipment as well as the content of the Code of Practice and this Manual - b) Under the provisions of the Private Security Industry Act 2001 it is a criminal offence for staff to be 'contracted' as public space surveillance (CCTV) Operators in England, Wales and Scotland without an SIA licence.
+- All Operators, including those who may have access to monitoring facilities at any secondary monitoring site, will be fully trained in the use of each item of equipment as well as the content of the Code of Practice and this Manual. - Under the provisions of the Private Security Industry Act 2001 it is a criminal offence for staff to be 'contracted' as public space surveillance (CCTV) Operators in England, Wales, and Scotland without an SIA licence.
 The Security Industry Authority is the organisation responsible for regulating the private security industry.
-It is an independent body reporting to the Home Secretary under the terms of the Private Security Industry Act 2001. - c) A Public Space Surveillance (CCTV) licence is required when activities ('licensable duties') are carried out through the use of CCTV equipment to: - a.
-Monitor the activities of a member of the public in a public or private place or - b.
-Identify a particular person(s) - d) A Public Space Surveillance (CCTV) licence is only required when services are supplied for the purposes of or in connection with any contract to a consumer.
-This will include local agreements between the Council for the supply of monitoring services for a CCTV Control Room operated and staffed by a sub-contracted company whether for payment or otherwise
+It is an independent body reporting to the Home Secretary under the terms of the Private Security Industry Act 2001. - A Public Space Surveillance (CCTV) licence is required when activities ('licensable duties') are carried out using CCTV equipment to: - Monitor the activities of a member of the public in a public or private place or - Identify a particular person(s) - A Public Space Surveillance (CCTV) licence is only required when services are supplied for the purposes of or in connection with any contract to a consumer.
+This will include local agreements between the Council for the supply of monitoring services for a CCTV Control Room operated and staffed by a subcontracted company whether for payment or otherwise Certificated training to a recognised standard by an SIA approved awarding body (E.g. Edexcel; EDI; City and Guilds etc.) must be undertaken to be issued an SIA PSS CCTV Licence to operate - Any sub-contracted security staff operating in the CCTV Control Room will be in possession of an SIA CCTV Licence in compliance with this legislation as necessary and to meet the recommended standards of the Home Office National CCTV Strategy.
+Only warranted police officers are exempt under the provisions of the Private Security Industry Act 2001